-To validate the robustness of the derived Elo ratings against sequence-dependence (often referred to as ``late-winner bias'' in streamed continuous tournaments), HumorRank utilizes a Stable Elo variant grounded in order-independent aggregation \citep{albers2001elo}.
+To validate the robustness of the derived Elo ratings against sequence-dependence (often referred to as ``late-winner bias'' in streamed continuous tournaments), HumorRank uses a Stable Elo variant grounded in order-independent aggregation~\citep{albers2001elo}.

 In standard sequential Elo implementations, a model $m$ updates its rating $R_m$ after a sequence of matches based on the standard iterative update rule:

 where $t$ indexes the chronological order of the match.
 Consequently, a model earning a win at the end of the match history block gains an inherently outsized advantage over a model that earned an identical win early in the sequence.